StevenWeathers/thunderdome-planning-poker/README.md

 go build
 ```

+# Adding new Locale's
+Using svelte-i18n **Thunderdome** now supports Locale selection on the UI (Default en-US)

+Adding new locale's involves just a couple of steps.

+1. First add the locale dictionary json file in ```frontend/public/lang/``` by copying the en-US.json and just changing the values of all keys
+1. Second, the locale will need to be added to the locales list used by switcher component in ```frontend/public/App.svelte``` ```locales``` array

 # Configuration
 Thunderdome may be configured through environment variables or via a yaml file `config.yaml`
 located in one of: